OperaGraecaAdnotata/OGA/README.md

 * [PatristicTextArchive (release 1.1.11363682704)](https://github.com/PatristicTextArchive/pta_data/releases/tag/1.1.11363682704)

-Because of the corpus large size, the actual corpus data + its documentation are made available on Zenodo at
+Because of the corpus large size, the actual corpus data and its documentation are made available on Zenodo at

 * https://doi.org/10.5281/zenodo.8158675